OpenNebula/docs/source/installation_and_configuration/opennebula_services/onegate.rst

 In this altered OneGate architecture, each hypervisor Node runs a process, which listens for connections on a dedicated `IPv4 Link-Local Address <https://www.rfc-editor.org/rfc/rfc3927>`_.
-After a guest VM connects to the proxy, the proxy connects back to OneGate and transparently forwards all protocol traffic both ways.
+After a guest VM connects to the proxy, the proxy connects back to OneGate and transparently forwards all the protocol traffic both ways.
 Because a guest VM no longer needs to be connecting directly, it's now easy to setup a VPN/TLS tunnel between hypervisor Nodes and the OpenNebula Front-end machines.
 It should allow for OneGate communication to be conveyed through securely, and without the need for exposing OneGate on a public IP address.